Mordax/blog/_posts/2019-02-01-On-Climbing.md

 I managed to do a PR [(found here)](https://github.com/mozilla/hubs/pull/862), but that is just the tip of the iceberg for that particular issue.
 It's a bug that requires layers of work, back and forth, and discussion on core directions.
 And the other hard part, I'm unsure of where I can get more real time discussion going.
 The slack has been left for Discord and the one invite I found had been expired.

+How I fixed this bug - had to heavily rely on the inspector tool - because this was a visual change (making the chat more visible when you enter it), which is done using [Sass](https://sass-lang.com/) (which I've never had to work with before).
+It was a bit of hunting for the particular object, making it more opaque but still having a nice transition, and observing that they had a shared sheet with predefined colours used throughout Hubs (which made my job easier) and changed it to be clearer than the transparent chat box they currently have.

 The next steps would be to sit down and just read as much relevant code as I can, read up on Aframe and various other components that Hubs uses so I can truly understand how Hubs rooms really get built.